Politely telling 'Exposure' requests to 'piss-off takes a certain amount of skill. Let me share my top 3 strategies on how to deal with said requests.

 People never really say ‘free’ as that would add distaste to the conversation.

-They say ‘exposure’ or 'help from your expertise' or ‘opportunity.’
+They say ‘exposure’ or ‘opportunity.’

 Sometimes they don’t say anything at all – their email just says ‘do you fancy getting involved?’ and it’s only after you have invested time in replying, they say ‘oh sorry, did I not mention?
 We don’t have any budget.’